christiankyle-ching/board_resolution_is/docs/README_DEPLOY.md

 1. Install [PostgreSQL](https://www.postgresql.org/download/).
    - Use the default values (just press `Next`).
    - **NOTE: Remember your password** and make it secure!
+   - Uncheck the "Launch Stack Builder at exit?", then click Finish.
 2. Create a database by:
    1. Run `psql`.
 On Windows, search for `psql`.
    2. **Enter your password**.